shreyask3107/shreyask3107.github.io/_pages/other.md

 ---
 The first principle is that you must not fool yourself and you are the easiest person to fool -Richard Feynman

-I am interested in Robotics, Reinforcement Learning and Robust Control Theory and I want to contribute something to the world by making new technological products.

 ## Interests and Hobbies: